idaholab/moose/framework/doc/content/syntax/Functors/index.md

 If functors are functions of nonlinear degrees of freedom, evaluation with this argument will likely result in calls to libMesh `FE::reinit`.

+#### ElemPointArg

+Argument for requesting functor evaluation at a point located inside an element.
+Data in the argument:

+- The element containing the point
+- The point to evaluate the functor at
+- Whether to correct for element skewness

+#### Nodes

+There is currently no nodal argument to functors.
+Please contact a MOOSE developer if you need this.

 ### Functor caching

 By default, functors are always (re-)evaluated every time they are called with `operator()`.
-However, the base class `Moose::Functor` has a `setCacheClearanceSchedule(const std::set<ExecFlagType> & clearance_schedule)` API that allows control of evaluations.
+However, the base class `Moose::Functor` has a `setCacheClearanceSchedule(const std::set<ExecFlagType> & clearance_schedule)` API that allows control of evaluations (in addition to the `clearance_schedule` argument to `addFunctorProperty` introduced above).
 Supported values for the `clearance_schedule` are any combination of `EXEC_ALWAYS`, `EXEC_TIMESTEP_BEGIN`, `EXEC_LINEAR`, and `EXEC_NONLINEAR`.
 These will cause cached evaluations of functors to be cleared always (in fact not surprisingly in this case we never fill the cache), on `timestepSetup`, on `residualSetup`, and on `jacobianSetup`